Fear returns to Egypt as state crackdown widens

 Sitting in his shop, worried about getting home before curfew, Mohamed sees only dark days ahead for Egypt.

 “The barrier of fear is returning.
 It is coming back stronger than before.
-The police were humiliated after the January 25 revolution and they want to restore their authority...
+The police were humiliated after the Jan.
+25 revolution and they want to restore their authority...
 The excuse will be anti-terrorism, the same excuse Bashar al-Assad uses in Syria,” he said.
 “We’ll end up a jungle like Syria.”

-Additional reporting by Tom Perry and Yasmine Saleh,; Editing by Michael Georgy and David Stamp
+(Additional reporting by Tom Perry and Yasmine Saleh,; Editing by Michael Georgy and David Stamp)